 A potential concern with using satellite data is that it may primarily capture an increase in the extensive margin of electricity consumption, which billing records may not capture.
 Indeed, the Rajiv Gandhi Grameen Vidyutikaran Yojana (RGGVY) in India, launched in 2005, sanctioned the electrification of unelectrified villages all over the country.
-Looking at four assemblies below and above the RD cutoff, the number of villages receiving electricity connections through this scheme is very similar (5944 compared to 6024 in constituencies of the ruling party).9 Given that a marginally greater number of villages in constituencies supporting the ruling party received new electricity connections through the scheme, it is all the more striking that their reported billed consumption is discontinuously lower.
-Another concern with satellite nighttime lights data is that it captures mainly rural electrification.
-If I focus on only rural consumers in the billing data, I still find evidence of political manipulation for residential consumers (Table 2).
+Looking at the assemblies just below and above the RD cutoff, the number of villages receiving electricity connections through the RGGVY scheme is very similar: 5944 compared to 6024 in constituencies of the ruling party.
+Given that a marginally greater number of villages in constituencies under the ruling party received new electricity connections through RGGVY, it is all the more striking that their reported billed consumption is discontinuously lower.
+Another concern with satellite nighttime lights data is that it may capture mostly rural electrification.
+If I focus on only rural consumers in the billing data, I still find evidence of political manipulation for residential consumers (Table 1).